gosling-lang/gosling.js/README.md

 ## Introduction

-Gosling is a declarative visualization grammar tailored for interactive genomic visualizations.
+Gosling.js is a declarative grammar for interactive (epi)genomics visualization on the Web.
-Using Gosling.js, users can easily create interactive and scalable genomic visualizations through writing a JSON configuration.

 <div align="center">
 <table>